-1.6.8 Example: The eccentricity distribution of the Milky Way's thick disk http://www.mpia-hd.mpg.de/homes/rix/Data/Dierickx-etal-tab2.txt
+1.6.10 Example: The eccentricity distribution of the Milky Way's thick disk

 A straightforward application of galpy's orbit initialization and integration capabilities is to derive the eccentricity distribution of a set of thick disk stars.
-We start by downloading the sample of SDSS SEGUE (2009AJ....137.4377Y) thick disk stars compiled by Dierickx et al. (2010arXiv1009.1616D) at
+We start by downloading the sample of SDSS SEGUE (2009AJ....137.4377Y) thick disk stars compiled by Dierickx et al. (2010arXiv1009.1616D) from CDS at this link.
+Downloading the table and the ReadMe will allow you to read in the data using astropy.io.ascii like so

-After reading in the data (RA,Dec,distance,pmRA,pmDec,vlos; see above) as a vector vxvv with dimensions [6,ndata] we (a) define the potential in which we want to integrate the orbits, and (b) integrate each orbit and save its eccentricity (running this for all 30,000-ish stars will take about half an hour)
+After reading in the data (RA,Dec,distance,pmRA,pmDec,vlos; see above) as a vector vxvv with dimensions [6,ndata] we (a) define the potential in which we want to integrate the orbits, and (b) integrate each orbit and save its eccentricity as calculated analytically following the Staeckel approximation method and by orbit integration (running this for all 30,000-ish stars will take about half an hour)